jahny4/bms-samples-ios-bluelist/README.md

 # IBM MobileFirst Platform for iOS Bluelist Sample App
 The Bluelist sample contains Objective-C and Swift projects.
 The sample uses the Cloudant NoSQL DB, Mobile Client Access, and IBM Push Notifications services.
 ### Downloading the samples
-Clone the samples from IBM DevOps Services with the following command:
+Clone the samples from GitHub with the following command:

     git clone https://github.com/ibm-bluemix-mobile-services/bms-samples-ios-bluelist